 Undernutrition among children is a serious problem in India; almost 40 percent of the world's stunted children and nearly 50 percent of the wasted children under the age of 5 years live in India (Global Nutrition Report 2015).
-The budget allocations for ICDS, which is a combination of six services including interventions related to nutrition, health and pre-school education (among others), have remained inadequate; and bottlenecks such as untrained and inadequately paid anganwadi workers severely affect the delivery of the services under the programme.
-While the allocations for ICDS have increased by 13 percent; from Rs 14810 crore in 2016-17 (BE) to Rs 16745 crore in 2017-18(BE), more allocations need to be made both at the Union and the state level, considering the severity of malnutrition in India.
-Also, decreasing the work load of the overburdened anganwadi workers and improving their capacity to support the various services under the programme calls for an enhanced budget allocation.
+The budget allocations for ICDS, which is a combination of six services including interventions related to nutrition, health and pre-school education (among others), have remained inadequate; and delivery of this scheme relies on untrained and poorly paid anganwadi workers.
+While the allocations for ICDS have increased by 13 percent from 2016-17 (BE) to 2016-17 (BE), considering severity of malnutrition and the services expected out of overburdened anganwadi workers, the allocations need to increase significantly (Table 12.1).